-The only thing that made as big a splash as a new Harry Potter book was a new Harry Potter movie.
-While the books have broken numerous records, the final movie Harry Potter and the Deathly Hallows Part Two had the highest American box office opening ever.
+Though it’s been years since the last Harry Potter book and movie were released, J.K.
+Rowling still captivates wizardry fans with her Fantastic Beasts franchise.
+The latest release, Fantastic Beasts 2, has fans longing for the days of the gifted wizard, when the only thing that made as big a splash as a new Harry Potter book was a new Harry Potter movie.
+While the books have broken numerous records, the final movie Harry Potter and the Deathly Hallows Part Two previously held the highest American box office opening ever, a record it held for four years.
 But which ones are better, the books or the movies?

-We examine three arguments in favor of the books, and three in favor of the movies.
+We examine three arguments in favor of the Harry Potter books, and three in favor of the movies.

 Imagination is more powerful than a movie

 When you read the Harry Potter books, you can picture the characters looking and behaving in the exact way that makes the most sense to you.
 However, in the movies, the directors and actors force their interpretations onto you.
 For instance, the movies’ assumption that Hermione was white was not implicit in the book.
-This became clear when black actress Noma Dumezweni was cast for the play Harry Potter and the Cursed Child.
-Not to mention that Michael Gambon’s Dumbledore in the movies is less dignified and self-controlled than Dumbledore in the books.
+This became clear when black actress Noma Dumezweni was cast for the West End production of the play Harry Potter and the Cursed Child.
+Not to mention that in the movies, Dumbledore was played by two actors, Richard Harris and Michael Gambon, which can disturb the image one may have had of the Dumbledore they imagined from the books.

 Stuff is left out of the movies